OfficeDev/outlook-dev-docs/docs/rest/node-tutorial.md

 }
 ```

-Now update the route in `./routes/authorize.js` to redirect back to the home page.
+Now update the route in `./routes/authorize.js` to pass the Express response object to `getTokenFromCode` and redirect back to the home page.

 #### Updated route in `./routes/authorize.js`